The Latest | Palestinians mark 76 years of their dispossession as more catastrophe unfolds in Gaza

 “Regardless of whether they move or stay, civilians in Gaza must be protected” under international humanitarian law, Haq stressed.
 “This also means civilians’ essential needs – including food, shelter, water and health – must be met, wherever they are.”

-He said there is no running water, electricity of basic services at Muwasi, a rural area on the coast neighboring Rafah, that Israel has announced as a safe area.
+He said there is no running water, electricity of basic services at Muwasi, a rural area on the coast neighboring Rafah, that Israel has called a safe area.

 The Eretz crossing with Israel has been closed since May 9 and while the Kerem Shalom crossing is technically open, “it’s not logistically viable and it’s not safe to access,” the U.N. spokesman said.